MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 You may also want to click the **Clear** icon to clear logs first in order to get refresh logs.

 > [!NOTE]
-> Saving logs also respects Intune App Protection Policy.So you may not be allowed to save diagnostic data to local devices.
+> Saving logs also respects the Intune App Protection Policy.
+Therefore, you may not be allowed to save diagnostic data to local devices.

 ## Next steps